 Introduce Them To The Collar Or Harness And Leash

-Do not expect to slip the collar or harness on your pup, clasp the leash, and watch your puppy walk by your side without resistance.
+Don't expect to slip your dog's collar or harness on your pup, clasp the leash, and watch your puppy walk by your side with no resistance.
 It simply won't happen.
 You need to introduce these items first and let the dog get used to them.
 That means letting the puppy wear the collar or harness, pet id tag, and leash and allowing the dog to walk around the house with all of it attached to him or her.
 Let the puppy get comfortable wearing it.
 If you detect any discomfort or stress in your pup, remove everything and try again tomorrow.
 But the thing to remember is repetition - by regularly exposing your pup to the leash or harness, they’ll slowly get used to the idea of wearing it.

 Teach Them To Heel